-Bayfront Infrastructure Capital II Pte.
-Ltd. (the "Company") is incorporated in the Republic of Singapore with its registered office at 1 Raffles Quay, #23-11 North Tower, Singapore 048583.
+Bayfront Infrastructure Capital III Pte.
+Ltd. ("the Company") is incorporated in the Republic of Singapore with its registered office at 1 Raffles Quay, #23-01 North Tower, Singapore 048583.

-The Company is primarily involved in the securitisation of a portfolio of collateralised loan obligations (the "Portfolio"), financed through the issuance of infrastructure backed asset securities (the "Notes") to institutional investors (the "Noteholders").
+The Company is primarily involved in the securitisation of a portfolio of loan assets ("the Portfolio"), financed through the issuance of infrastructure backed asset securities ("the Notes") to institutional investors ("the Noteholders").